-- Working with the governing body to ensure that the School's Safeguarding Policy is updated and reviewed annually; - Ensuring that, in order to avoid conflict and mistrust, parents are aware that referrals may be made and of the role of the School; - Ensuring that when children leave the school, their Safeguarding/Child Protection File is discussed as soon as possible with the Designated Safeguarding Person at the new school; - Making sure that the Safeguarding/Child Protection File is transferred separately from the main pupil file within 5 days of transfer; It should be posted recorded delivery to the Designated Safeguarding Lead at the new school, sent electronically via CPOMs or delivered directly by hand and a signature received. - Where the new school is not known, alerting the Education Welfare Service at Cheshire West and Chester Council so that the child's name can be included on the database for missing pupils and appropriate action taken to ascertain the safety of the child; - Cascading safeguarding advice and guidance issued by Cheshire West's Safeguarding Children Partnership and government guidance and legislation - Our school use systems in school such as consistent display material, PHSE schemes, assemblies, input from outside agencies such as NSPCC to raise awareness with the children.
+- Working with the governing body to ensure that the School's Safeguarding Policy is updated and reviewed annually; - Ensuring that, in order to avoid conflict and mistrust, parents are aware that referrals may be made and of the role of the School; - Ensuring that when children leave the school, their Safeguarding/Child Protection File is discussed as soon as possible with the Designated Safeguarding Person at the new school; - Making sure that the Safeguarding/Child Protection File is transferred separately from the main pupil file within 5 days of transfer; It should be posted recorded delivery to the Designated Safeguarding Lead at the new school, sent electronically via CPOMs or delivered directly by hand and a signature received, unless the child is leaving year 11 and not going to a further education setting, in which case the file should be retained by the current school for a period stipulated in current statutory guidance. - Where the new school is not known, alerting the Education Welfare Service at Cheshire West and Chester Council so that the child's name can be included on the database for missing pupils and appropriate action taken to ascertain the safety of the child; - Cascading safeguarding advice and guidance issued by Cheshire West's Safeguarding Children Partnership and government guidance and legislation - We use systems in school such as display material, PHSE schemes, assemblies, input from outside agencies such as NSPCC to raise awareness with the children.